jcruse03/Google-DDNS-Update/README.md

 ## ---Linux with openRC---

-Use this option for systems with openRC
+Use this option for systems with openRC.

-Used by gentoo and siaberry by default
+Used by gentoo and siaberry by default.

 This will start ddns-update at boot and run it as a daemon.